The best face sunscreen picks to wear 365 days a year

 • How makeup applies and wears on top of it

-When it came to picking which products to test, we took into account numerous price points, different formulas and also included both tried-and-tested favorites alongside newer formulas.
-As with our guides to the best retinol serums and best vitamin C serums, we've detailed exactly what each one is like to use and wear, including the pros and cons of each pick, to help you make the right sunscreen choice for you and your skin—including those that can slot into the best acne skincare routine.
+For an accurate representation of the market, our tester included both tried-and-tested favorites alongside newer formulas from both high-end and affordable brands.
+As with our guides to the best retinol serums and best vitamin C serums, we've detailed exactly what each one is like to use and wear, including the pros and cons of each pick, to help you make the right sunscreen choice for you and your skin—including those who follow the best acne skincare routine.

 Meet the tester